 — Laode M Syarif (@LaodeMSyarif) March 17, 2019

 Nationwide, permits to plant oil palms and mine coal have received the most attention.
 But Southeast Sulawesi is home to vast nickel deposits, and their management has not gone unsullied by graft.
-Last year, the head of North Konawe district, Aswad Sulaiman, was sentenced to six years in prison for corruptly issuing nickel-mining licenses to companies.
-A former governor, Nur Alam, received 12 years’ imprisonment for his role in a similar case.
+In 2017, the head of North Konawe district, Aswad Sulaiman, was charged with corruptly issuing nickel-mining licenses to companies; the case is pending, though Aswad was sentenced six years in prison in a separate graft case last year.
+A former governor of the province, Nur Alam, received 12 years’ imprisonment for his role in another corruption case related to licensing for nickel mining.

 In Wawonii, residents have fought back.
 Following a round of protests last year, the provincial legislature formed a special committee to review plans for mining on the island.
 The body eventually recommended that the governor revoke the permits, as did the head of the district encompassing Wawonii.
 (Several years ago, the island broke from Konawe to form a new jurisdiction, Konawe Islands district.)